A two dimensional arithmetic Andr\'e-Oort problem: High characteristic Bound

 \end{proof} \paragraph*{Example} The triangular numbers

 are known to be integers for integers values of~$x$.
 Nevertheless the coefficients aren't integers but half-integers.
 As for

 its~$b$ coefficient is integral.

 We now turn to the proof of our proposition.
 This is a reduction to Dirichlet bounds for the quadratic part~$Q$ of~$P$, by translating the origin at the rational point where~$P$ is minimal, and rescaling to get rid of denominators.
-As Dirichlet bounds are already very economical, we did not seek to optimise the proof (notably the dependency upon~$\Delta$.) \begin{proof} Let~$Q(x,y)=ax^2+bxy+cy^2$ be the quadratic part of~$P(x,y)$.
+The proof here does not seek optimal bounds (notably the dependency upon~$\Delta$), as Dirichlet bounds are sufficient for us. \begin{proof} Let~$Q(x,y)=ax^2+bxy+cy^2$ be the quadratic part of~$P(x,y)$.